Frequently Asked Questions

 Is baiting allowed on Fort Liberty?

-No. You may not hunt over an area that has been baited, regardless of the game species sought.
+No. You may not hunt use bait anywhere on the installation for the purposes of attracting wildlife, regardless of the game species sought.
 Please note that while a number of our regulations mirror the State of North Carolina's, this is an example of one that differs.

 What is the Quality Deer Management Area and how can I hunt there?